 A One-of-a-Kind Escape

-On a working wine and fruit farm that has been under the same ownership for the last seven generations, is where you will find Le Héritage.
-Here just two guest suites are to be found, nestled within the concrete walls of what once used to be real wine tanks.
+On a working wine and fruit farm that has been under the same ownership for the last seven generations, you will find Le Héritage.
+Here, just two guest suites are to be found, nestled within the concrete walls of what used to be real wine tanks.

 The original tanks, constructed way back in 1821, and operating as real wine receptacles for some 25 years, now play host to a completely unique Winelands getaway.

 Here you can shower, sleep and sip your coffee surrounded by the knobbly walls that once held pinotage, or perhaps merlot.
-The many years of tartaric acid build-up only adds character.
+The many years of tartaric acid build-up only add character.

 Discovering the Town of Paarl